VIEW THE PDF

 Features that can be helpful:

-Read the terms and conditions.
-Terms and conditions aren’t fun or easy to read, but when it comes to toys, it’s important for parents to read enough to try and find answers to key questions.
+- Read the terms and conditions.
+Disclosures, and terms and conditions aren’t fun or easy to read, but when it comes to toys, it’s important for parents to read enough to try and find answers to key questions.
 These include:

 - If the toy has a microphone or a camera, is it recording your child’s interactions with it?
 Are those communications transferred anywhere?
 To whom, and for what purpose?